A-Star100/simpliplay-android/contrib/README.md

 # contrib

 ## How to contribute
    - First, create a new fork of the *contrib* branch of the repo.
 (Uncheck the box that says *Copy the main branch only*).
 Feel free to delete the main branch in your fork as long as       you only pull request to this branch.
-Any pull requests made to the main branch will be closed.
+Any pull requests made to the main branch will be closed unless your contribution is significant enough to be added to the main app (for           example, a small change of the app's name isn't much of a contribution, but adding a new feature is a significant one, like adding support for files in playlists).

    - Second, create a new folder in your repo (don't delete existing folders as this can affect others' contributions).
 Then name the folder something like *[your-username]*.
 Inside         there should be a folder covering a major version of a series of your modification(s).
 For example, the first version should be a subfolder.
 Inside there will be folders for            patches (like one folder for 1.x and inside that a folder for 1.x.x).
 And avoid replacing older versions of your code unless you really need to (e.g, a critical bug), as it             keeps the history of your modifications inaccessible and less people can learn from what you did.